cjmet/KittyCarSales/README.md

 - **CRITICAL**: Repair the ICar interface so that the the program can compile and run.
 All of the cars should have similar properties and methods.
 The interface should reflect this.
 	- ~~*Hint: Look at the various car classes definitions and determine what is common between them**~~
 - There's a bug that keeps displaying all cars even when it shouldn't.
 Fix it.
+	- ~~*Hint: "This is probaly a bracket or semi-colon issue"*~~
 - There seems to be multiple display and input bugs.
 Fix them.
+	- ~~*Hint: "These are probably cut and paste issues"*~~
 - Test Each Program Option Carefully and Find and Fix Any More Bugs.
 	- ~~*Hint: "Get all cars by make"*~~
 	- ~~*Hint: "Get Total Inventory Value"*~~
 - Refactor program.cs to use a switch statement instead of if/else.
-This might even help readability and simplify or fix other problems.
+	- ~~*Hint: This might even help readability and simplify or fix other problems.*~~*
 - Repair the Car Class so that Inheritance will work properly.
 Make sure all the car classes are properly leveraging inheritance and interfaces.
 - Use Inheritance to clean up duplicate code in the Car classes.
-This might even help or simplify fixing other bugs.
+	- ~~*Hint: This might even help or simplify fixing other bugs.*~~
 - Add a new car class that inherits from Car and ICar and has a new property and method
 - Add one of those cars into the inventory and test all the program methods on it.
+	- ~~*Hint: Either add it to the array of cars or fix inheritance in Cli.AddCar() so the reflection works.*~~
 - Use Extension Methods to add a method to the Car class that will return any car's price as a formatted string  "$76,543.21"
 - Add a menu option to search for a car and display the Price using the Extension Method

 ## Optional
 - Use Inheritance to fix the Reflection Issue in CLI.AddCar()
 	- ~~*Hint: This will fix itself if you fix inheritance and interfaces*~~
 - Use Interfaces to fix the ***dynamic*** type issue in CLI.AddCar().  dynamic is bad, we want to remove this and use a proper type.
+	- ~~*Hint: This is just changing the type and casting it and/or using the as keyword *~~
 - Create a generic that will clone any Car
-- Use the generic to clone a (shallow) copy of a car, change some data (like the year), then add it to the inventory.
 	- ~~*Hint: the missing pieces of code for this are already in CLI.cs*~~
+- Use the generic to clone a (shallow) copy of a car, change some data (like the year), then add the new modified clone to the inventory.